ecairol/goto-wp-plugin/README.md

-# GoTo AI
+# Jinx

-GoTo AI helps WordPress admins quickly find and navigate to any admin screen using an AI-powered search modal.
+Jinx helps WordPress admins quickly find and navigate to any admin screen using an AI-powered search modal.
 No more clicking through endless menus—just search and go!

 ## Features
 - Search for any admin screen by keyword
-- Modal opens via admin bar button or keyboard shortcut (Cmd+K / Ctrl+K)
+- Modal opens via admin bar button or keyboard shortcut (Cmd+J / Ctrl+J)
 - Instant filtering of all admin and plugin menu items
 - Keyboard navigation (up/down/enter) in the modal
 - Secure REST API endpoint for menu data